 A brisk swim in a cold mountain lake or river introduces us to the camp waterfront.
 But a moment of tom-foolery in the canoes or rowboats will bring a quick blast from the Lifeguard's whistle.
 To earn that whistle and master control over the beachfront, a new lifeguard must endure many hours of training and practice, or perhaps, discover help from a fortunate coincidence as told in "Aura of Authority."

 Next we trek over to the archery and rifle ranges where shooting skills can sharpen the eye and lead one to imagine becoming a superb marksman or even a hunter of great renown.
 However, the prey would certainly have to co-operate, as Mark Twain discovered in "Hunting the Deceitful Turkey."
+Also, a hunter would need the proper equipment and attitude, as BSA Advisor Bill Baker found out in "To Be A Duck Hunter."

-A huntsman with a lot more skill than Twain was Sir Robert Baden-Powell, founder of the scouting movement.
+A huntsman with a lot more skill than either Twain or Baker was Sir Robert Baden-Powell, founder of the scouting movement.
 But his skills were developed as a soldier, long before his famous Brownsea Camp scouting experiment, as we discover in "Scout" by Harold Begbie.
 Baden-Powell trained scouts and scoutmasters as well, in basic woodcraft; tracking and outdoor skills that can be put to the test on a campout as described in "On the Fast Track."

 Another early pioneer in the scouting movement was Daniel C. Beard who was a strong advocate for getting scouts outdoors and off to summer camp or the wilderness.
 His "In a Wild Animal Republic" recalls a time when the wilderness was the domain of the animals.
 The modern camp, including Wolfeboro, still has to deal with bears, so camp leaders have usually been trained well enough to outsmart them, but perhaps "Smokey's Lesson" demonstrates just how fast the bears learn.